Kaurin/kaurin.github.io/_posts/2025-01-14-batch-yubikey-credential-deletion.markdown

 layout: single
 title:  "Batch Deletion of YubiKey Credentials"
 date:   2025-01-14 22:00:00
-categories: yubikey
+categories: security
-tags: ["yubikey", "yubico", "fido2"]
+tags: ["yubikey", "yubico", "fido2", "security"]
 ---

 My lab Yubikey was slowing down due to the amount of credentials for a single domain